dd-obua/Mic-1-1-Portfolio/README.md

 To get a local copy up and running, follow these steps.

+- Click this [link](https://github.com/dd-obua/Mic-Portfolio-setup-and-mobile-first) to open the project on GitHub
+- Click on the Code button to copy the clone-link
+- Use `git clone <clone-link>` command to clone the project

 ### Prerequisites

 In order to run this project you need: